tamohannes/urartu/README.md

 Tailoring configurations to your needs is a breeze with UrarTU.
 You have two flexible options:

-1. **Custom Config Files**: To simplify configuration adjustments, UrarTU provides a dedicated `configs` directory where you can store personalized configuration files.
+1. **Custom Config Files**: To simplify configuration adjustments, UrarTU will read the content of your inherited module in `configs` directory where you can store personalized configuration files.
 These files seamlessly integrate with Hydra's search path.
 The directory structure mirrors that of `urartu/config`.
 You can define project-specific configurations in specially named files.
 For instance, an `example.yaml` file within the `configs` directory can house all the configurations specific to your 'example' project, with customized settings.

     - **Personalized User Configs**: To further tailor configurations for individual users, create a directory named `configs_{username}` at the same level as the `configs` directory, where `{username}` represents your operating system username.
 The beauty of this approach is that there are no additional steps required.
 Your customizations will smoothly load and override the default configurations, ensuring a seamless and hassle-free experience. ✨